It’s not too soon for pumpkin things, right? I mean, after all, the pumpkin spice latte is back!

 - 1/2 cup heavy cream sub milk of your choice

-- 1/2 cup parmesan cheese add more if you’d like
+- 1/2 cup Parmesan cheese add more if you’d like

 Instructions

-- When the shallots and garlic are fragrant, add the pumpkin, tomato sauce, broth, sage, pumpkin spice, nutmeg, crushed red pepper if using and a generous amount of salt.
+- When the shallots and garlic are fragrant, add the pumpkin, tomato sauce, broth, sage, pumpkin spice, nutmeg, crushed red pepper (if using) and a generous amount of salt.
 Pepper is optional.
 Stir well and bring to a low boil, then simmer for 15-20 minutes.

 - Taste the sauce and adjust spices as needed.
-If it’s very thick, add 1/3 cup of the pasta water you reserved and stir.
-Turn off the heat and stir in the heavy cream and parmesan cheese.
+If it's very thick, add 1/3 cup of the pasta water you reserved and stir.
+Turn off the heat and stir in the heavy cream and Parmesan cheese.
 Add the pasta and kale to the sauce and use tongs to toss everything together.